Is Task-Specific Training Necessary for Anomaly Detection?: Experiments and Analysis

-Overall, these results indicate that RAD (i) is highly sample-efficient for onboarding new classes, recovering most of its eventual performance from only a handful of anomaly-free examples, and (ii) continues to exploit additional anomaly-free data more effectively than a trained MUAD model, suggesting that training-free, retrieval-based AD remains advantageous than training-based approaches even as class-specific anomaly-free sample accumulates.
+Overall, these results indicate that RAD (i) is highly sample-efficient for onboarding new classes, recovering most of its eventual performance from only a handful of anomaly-free examples, and (ii) continues to exploit additional anomaly-free data more effectively than a trained MUAD model, suggesting that task-specific training-free, retrieval-based anomaly detection remains advantageous than training-based approaches even as class-specific anomaly-free sample accumulates.
+We further validate this incremental-class scaling behavior on VisA in Appendix Sec.~\ref{sec:visa_incremental_scaling}, where RAD remains stronger than Dinomaly across all memory sizes under a challenging target-class scaling protocol.